 If you have your own swimming pool, you are one of the lucky ones.
 In Phoenix, some people use their swimming pools all year long.
 Swimming pool maintenance doesn't have to be difficult, but knowing how to properly maintain your pool will make it last longer and be a safer place for family fun.

 12 Common Maintenance Mistakes

 - Not checking your pool's chemistry often enough.
 Check the pool's chemistry twice per week in the summer and once per week in the winter.
 By doing this, you can make minor adjustments to your water chemistry instead of big adjustments that create a wild up and down graph of activity.

 - Allowing pH to get above 8.0.
-At 8.5 chlorine is only 10% active.
+At 8.5, chlorine is only 10 percent active.
 At 7.0, it is about 73 percent active.
-By just maintaining pH around 7.5 the chlorine is 50-60% active.
+By just maintaining pH around 7.5, the chlorine is 50 to 60 percent active.
 Keeping the pH in check will allow you to use the full potential of the chlorine that is already in the pool.

 - Not keeping alkalinity between 80 to 140 PPM.
-Low or high alkalinity can affect water balance and ultimately a sanitizer’s ability to perform.
+Low or high alkalinity can affect water balance and ultimately, a sanitizer’s ability to perform.

 - Not checking Total Dissolved Solids (TDS) or calcium hardness on a regular basis.
 Check TDS every six months and calcium hardness every month.
-These also affect water balance which is different from sanitation, although related.
+These also affect water balance, which is different from sanitation, although related.

 - Not cleaning the cells in salt water systems (chlorine generators).
 Corroded or calcified cells will produce little chlorine.

 - Backwashing sand or DE filters too often.
 If you do this, the filter can never reach its cleaning potential.
 If you backwash on a regular basis for no reason, you are wasting water.
 Most filters require backwashing when the pressure gauge rises 8 to 10 PSI from clean.